kphanipavan/modal_progress_hud_nsn/README.md

 ## Issues and feedback

 Please file [issues](https://github.com/kphanipavan/modal_progress_hud_nsn/issues/new)
-to send feedback or report a bug.
+to send feedback, request features or report a bug.
 Thank you!